vvaidy/Qo-DL/README.md

 ```
 - If you're getting this for every album you're trying to download, you either need a new uat or the app id + sec are dead.
 To get a new uat, wipe your current uat from the config file and start up Qo-DL.
 It'll give you a new one.
 Input this into your config file.
 If you're getting this for specific albums, there's either a region lock or the track is actually restricted by the right holders.
 ```
-"Track <num> is restricted by right holders; can't download."
+"Track <num> is restricted by right holders.
+Can't download."
 ```
 - My format id is set to "27", and the album is advertised as being 24-bit on the Qobuz Player and Qobuz store, but Qo-DL will only fetch it in 16-bit at best.